 - Coordinator’s Checklist for a Temporary Food Event (PDF): required only for temporary event coordinators; please submit to the Environmental Health Division office at least 30 days before to the event.

-- Limited Risk Menu Items (PDF): Snohomish Health District approved menu items only.
+- Low Risk Menu Items (PDF): Snohomish Health District approved menu items only.